-I’m a system security researcher at Tsinghua University, focusing on operating system kernels, with an emphasis on Linux.
+I’m a system security researcher at ETH Zurich, focusing on operating system kernels, with an emphasis on Linux.
 The fundamental goal of my research is to improve the correctness of OS kernels, one of the most complicated software, via finding and eliminating the bugs with the approaches called fuzz testing and symbolic execution.

 |Jul 6, 2022||Tardis, a coverage-guided Embedded OS fuzzer, is accepted by EMSOFT ‘22.|